 Configurable new construction in Blixembosch

-The new homes in the Eindhoven neighbourhood of Blixembosch are another example of BIM.
-'These have been completely set up in Revit.
-In addition, we have ensured, for example, that the estate agent can build and visualize a home in real time, depending on the selected configuration (e.g. with or without expansion).
-Automatically the Installations are loaded, sockets are moved, and the CV installation is adapted.
+The new homes in the Eindhoven neighbourhood of Blixembosch are another example of BIM. ''These have been completely set up in Revit.
+In addition, we have ensured, for example, that the estate agent can build and visualise a home in real time, depending on the selected configuration (e.g. with or without expansion).
+The installations are loaded, sockets are moved, and the CV installation is adapted automatically.